-*People following the WW program can expect to lose 1-2 pounds/week.
-Eric lost weight on a prior program and is continuing on myWW™.
+*People following the WeightWatchers weight-loss program can expect to lose 1 to 2 pounds per week.
+Eric lost weight on a prior program and is continuing on WeightWatchers.
 Hear Eric discuss how the support of the WW community helped him through one of the most difficult times of his life.

 As told to Katerina Savvides

 In 2016, when went to see my doctor for an annual physical, the bad news kept coming: I had high blood pressure and Type 2 diabetes.
 And I weighed more than 400 pounds.

 It wasn’t the first time I’d struggled to manage my weight.
 Ten years earlier, while working at an amusement park in a guest services role, I was finding it difficult to spend so much time on my feet.
 I’d joined WW to lose the weight that made movement uncomfortable and it worked—at least at first.
 As soon as I made progress, I stopped going to WeightWatchers Workshops thinking I could maintain the results on my own.
 Boy, was I wrong.